 - A demonstrable range of pathology is essential.
-Fundamentally, logbook studies should be performed on unwell patients. - It is acceptable to include multiple scans from the same patient overtime if their clinical or radiological picture has changed. - No more than 10% of logbook studies should be on healthy volunteers (who should still have been scanned within a clinical setting). - In previous years, examinations undertaken during an approved course were accepted as directly supervised scans.
-However, we no longer support this practice. - All FUSIC® DVT views should be attempted in each scan however we recognise adequate images are not always possible in each view.
+Fundamentally, logbook studies should be performed on unwell patients. - It is acceptable to include multiple scans from the same patient over time if their clinical or radiological picture has changed. - No more than 10% of logbook studies should be on healthy volunteers (who should still have been scanned within a clinical setting). - In previous years, examinations undertaken during an approved course were accepted as directly supervised scans.
+However, we no longer support this practice. - All FUSIC® Lung views should be attempted in each scan however we recognise adequate images are not always possible in each view.
 You and your Trainer should ensure your logbook reflects that you can obtain all views competently. - Courses are important, real-life learning opportunities even more so.
-Interpretable DVT images should be possible for all patients so each scan must include imaging from each examination point.
+Interpretable lung images should be possible for all patients so each scan must include imaging from each examination point (3 on each side).